Complete DaVinci Resolve Tutorial for Beginners! (UPDATED)

 Go one step further and add in an animated intro at the start of your video by following this tutorial to take your video to the next level!

-Step 5: Add in any Transitions or Effects
+Step 4: Add Transitions Or Effects

 Transitions can make your video look super polished but the key is to not go overboard and add in too many.
 Use them sparingly to add in a storytelling element to your videos.
 Less is more!

-• To add in transitions, click ‘Effects Library’ and then ‘Video Transitions’
+• To add in transitions, click ‘Effects Library’ and then ‘Video Transitions

 • To add in a ‘Fade In’ transition, click on ‘Cross Dissolve’ in the left menu bar and drag it onto your clip at the start or the end (or both)